 Debt continues to be the top cause of stress for Americans.
-Seven out of ten Americans stress about money, while 20 percent delay medical care because of financial concerns, according to the 2015 “Stress in America” survey of the American Psychological Association (source).
+According to the “Stress in America” report, the majority of Americans say that money (62%) and the economy (58%) are significant sources of stress (source).
 Stress certainly doesn’t help when it comes to making smart financial choices.
 It’s easy to get confused by all the debt relief options available.

 Cutting your debt in half may sound like a no-brainer, but negotiating a debt settlement is a serious decision you should not take lightly.
 Finding the right company is crucial.
-This article will provide SuperMoney’s list of Best Debt Settlement Companies of 2016.
-It will also explain our methodology, so you can learn how to find reliable companies by yourself.
+This article will provide SuperMoney’s list of Best Debt Settlement Companies of 2019.
+It will also explain our methodology, so you can learn how to find reliable companies for yourself.

 The Consumer Financial Protection Bureau provides valuable tips when choosing a debt settlement company.
 In a nutshell, the CFPB recommends you avoid companies that:

 - Charge fees before they settle an account.

 - Refer to a “new government program” that can bail you out of your credit card debt.
 Spoiler alert: there isn’t one.

 - Guarantee they can make your debt disappear.

 - Promise they can stop debt collecting actions.